 From managing your team to building your product to raising money, something always needs your attention.
 But one area you can’t afford to neglect?
 Your finances.

 Managing your startup’s finances can be daunting, but with the right tools and accounts in place, it doesn’t have to be.
-In this section, we’ll take a look at some of the essential financial tools and accounts every startup should have in their arsenal.
+In this section, we’ll look at some of the essential financial tools and accounts every startup should have in their arsenal.

 Exploring Neobanks for Startups